-Defendants.
+Defendant.

-Statement of the case: This is a criminal case, in which the defendant, Mickey A. Randle, is charged with possessing cocaine base with intent to distribute it.
-The defendant has entered a plea of not guilty to the charge against him.
+Statement of the case: This is a criminal case, in which the defendant, Richard Ryerson, is charged with unlawfully possessing a machine gun.
+The defendant has entered a plea of not guilty to this charge.

 Have any of you heard of this case before today?
 Would this affect your ability to serve impartially as a juror in this case?